 Fosun added that the vaccine could possibly skip third-stage trials if related data and analyses from overseas is recognized by the Chinese government.

-Hui Aimin, Fosun’s chief medical officer overseeing drug development, told China Business News that the company had also contacted the State Medical Products Administration to adjust the assessment parameters of the ongoing second-stage trial in Jiangsu.
+Hui Aimin, Fosun’s chief medical officer overseeing drug development, told the China Business News that the company had also contacted the State Medical Products Administration to adjust the assessment parameters of the ongoing second-stage trial in Jiangsu.
 He said none of the 960 participants recruited for the trial had been exposed to the coronavirus before.
-China largely stamped out its Covid-19 outbreak in April.
+China largely stamped out its Covid-19 outbreak since April.

 “We are required by Chinese laws to have such trials [of the foreign vaccine] in the country but we are unable to reach a statistically significant infection rate for the trial because Jiangsu, like elsewhere across the country, is mostly Covid-free,” said Hui.